 Description

-The Teviot is slightly longer journey from Edinburgh, however, in our opinion, worth the additional 15 minutes.
-The are occasions when conditions favour the Teviot over the Tweed, such as when river levels might render the Tweed un-fishable.
-This river also offers a worthy alternative to the salmon fishing focused Tweed.
+Finally, this river also offers a worthy alternative to the salmon fishing focused Tweed.
 When fishing the Teviot, it’s rare to see another angler, this creates a feeling of real escape and freedom.
-There are many good vehicle access points, though some of the best fishing requires a good deal of walking.
+In fact, there are many good vehicle access points, though some of the best fishing requires a good deal of walking.
 Typically in a days fishing, you can expect to rack up, 7,000 – 10,000 steps on your watch or phone.
-So the Teviot combines a days fishing, with a very pleasant walk!
+Therefore the Teviot combines a days fishing, with a very pleasant walk and some bonnie scenery!

 Sage and Orvis Fishing Tackle